By adding so-called "viscosity index improvers", all-season oils are stabilized when hot.

 The second letter in the designation indicates the quality of the oil and is used in alphabetical order.

-The highest quality oils are of specification SL for internal combustion engines and CF for diesel engines.
+The highest quality oils are those of the SL specification for internal combustion engines and CF for diesel engines.

-European oil manufacturers apply the ACEA specification (Association des Constructeurs Europens d'Automobiles), which specifically takes into account European engine technology.
+European oil manufacturers use the ACEA (Association des Constructeurs Europens d'Automobiles) specification, which takes into account European engine production technologies.

-Oils for gasoline engines of passenger cars have ACE A classes from A1-96 to AZ-96; for diesel engines -classes from B1-96 to B4-96.
-The highest quality oils are A3 oils for gasoline and B3 oils for diesel engines.
+Oils for gasoline engines of passenger cars have ACE A classes from A1-96 to AZ-96; for diesel engines - classes from B1-96 to B4-96.
+The highest quality oils are A3 for gasoline and B3 for diesel engines.

-Oils with the designation B4 are intended only for use on engines with direct fuel injection.
+Oils with the B4 designation are intended for use in direct fuel injection engines only.
 However, they can only be used if the B3 specification is also indicated on the packaging.

-The numbers 96 indicate the start of the ACEA specification.
-This means that this specification was put into effect in 1996.
-Engine oils with earlier specifications can also be used.
+The numbers 96 indicate the beginning of the ACEA specification validity.
+This means that this specification was introduced in 1996.
+Motor oils with earlier specifications can also be used.

 Attention!
-Engine oils marked by the manufacturer as being for diesel engines cannot be used in gasoline engines.
+Motor oils on which the manufacturer has indicated that they are intended for diesel engines cannot be used in gasoline engines.
 However, there are oils that are suitable for both gasoline and diesel engines.
-In such cases, both specifications are printed on the packaging of motor oils intended for both gasoline and diesel engines (e.g. ACEA A3-96/B3-96 or API SH/CF).
+In such cases, both specifications are indicated on the packaging of motor oils intended for both gasoline and diesel engines (for example, ACEA A3-96/B3-96 or API SH/CF).

 Petrol engines: